Location: Bow Section: 34°3'27.68"N, 76°34'14.92"W (34.05769, -76.57081)

 Significance: Casualty of World War II's Battle of the Atlantic

-Resting in 145 feet of water off Cape Hatteras, N.C., Naeco's wreck site consists of two large broken hull sesctions that are nearly a mile away from each other.
-Assessment of the the more intact stern section showed that it rests in an area where the seabed is approximately 150 feet deep.
+Resting in 145 feet of water off Cape Lookout, N.C., Naeco's wreck site consists of two large broken hull sections that are nearly a mile away from each other.
+Assessment of the more intact stern section showed that it rests in an area where the seabed is approximately 150 feet deep.
 There are areas of high relief that include the engines and boilers.
 There are many other intact sections of the stern visible, such as deck hatches, steering quadrant and the engine and boiler assembly.

 Naeco was built during World War I and was originally named Charles M. Everest.
 The ship remained in control of the U.S. Shipping Board until purchased by the Socony-Vacuum Oil Company in 1919.
 In 1933, Charles M. Everest was sold and renamed Naeco.
 It operated out of Wilmington, Del., through the beginning of World War II.